MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Add user license)](media/add-user-license.PNG "Add user license")

-7. Go to the PowerApps Admin Center and sign in with the user credentials created when you signed up for the trial subscription.
+7. Go to the PowerApps Admin Center and sign in with the user credentials created when you signed up for the preview.

 8. In the PowerApps Admin Center, select the **New environment** button.